Ebenezer Brass Handbell Choir

-The handbell choir provides special worship music two Sundays per month and for special occasions at Ebenezer.
+The handbell choir provides special worship music the 2nd Sunday of the month at EUCC and for special occasions.
 The choir has also traveled outside the U.S. on three concert tours.
 They enjoy playing at other churches and community events as well.

 In memory of Jeris Waldvogel, the founder and director of the Bell Choir, the bell choir commissioned a piece of music in her memory–“Joyful, Joyful, We Adore Thee.”
 This was one of Jeris’ favorite hymns.
 On special occasions, we rededicate this song to her.